PheelTi/jersey-multipart-featuir/README.md

     </dependency>
 ```

 It is also recommended to remove the Jersey multipart official implementation.
-Ther won't be any conflict.
+There won't be any conflict.
 But, as some classes/annotations share the same names (but not located in same
 packages) it will be easier for the developer to import the right one.